-NEAT includes all your physical activity throughout the day, excluding your “formal” workouts.
-This includes all the calories you burn from casual walking, shopping, yard work, housework, standing, pacing and even little things like talking, chewing, changing posture and fidgeting.
+NEAT is all the calories you burn from casual walking, shopping, yard work, housework, pacing around, and standing around (being up on your feet instead of sitting).
+It even includes tiny little things like changing posture and fidgeting.

-For most people, NEAT accounts for about 30% of physical activity calories spent daily, but NEAT can run as low as 15% in sedentary individuals and as high as 50% in highly active individuals.
+For most people, NEAT accounts for about 30% of physical activity calories spent daily.
+But NEAT can run as low as 15% in sedentary people and as high as 50% in highly active people.

-Walking contributes to the majority of NEAT.
-Obviously, the type of work you do is a major influence on NEAT.
+Walking makes up the majority of NEAT.
+Obviously, the type of work you do is a big influence on NEAT as well.
 If you work at a desk all day long and hardly get up, your NEAT level is low.
-If you deliver mail, or work any other type of physical job, your NEAT can be quite high.
+If you deliver mail, or work any type of physical job, your NEAT can be quite high.

 The fact that most people sit all day long and surf the web, watch TV and play video games is not a minor factor in the obesity problem.
 We have become a desk-bound, technology-based society.
 150 years ago, 90% of the world’s population worked in agriculture or did some type of physical labor to earn a living.

-You can implement a NEAT strategy by thinking about simple ways you can become more active and including them in your daily behavioral goals.
-Here are some ideas
+You can implement a NEAT strategy by thinking about simple ways you can become more active – outside of your regular workouts – and including them in your daily behavior goals.
+Here are some ideas:

 - Take the stairs instead of the elevator.

-- Do not use labor saving devices all the time (riding mowers, leaf blowers, snow blowers, golf carts, and so on.)
+- Do not use labor saving devices all the time (riding mowers, leaf blowers, snow blowers, golf carts, electric bikes, and so on.)